nyankyu/AI-reversi/README.md

 This is Reversi against the AI.

-It's **not finished** yet, the AI is just searching for a place to put stone, starting from the top left.
+It's **not finished** yet, this AI is very weak.
+No learning.
+Using a very simple evaluator.

 ## Build and Run
 ```bash